Your Nutrisystem Getting Started GuideArticle posted in: Nutrisystem

 4. Get the 411 on Flex Meals

-While you’re on the Nutrisystem program, you’ll get to try your hand at preparing one healthy breakfast, lunch, dinner and snack each week.
+After your first week, you’ll get to try your hand at preparing two healthy breakfasts, lunches, dinners and snacks in place of your Nutrisystem meals and snacks each week.
 This is great practice for life after Nutrisystem.
 To make sure you’re staying on track toward your goals, it’s important that these meals still follow certain guidelines:

 5. Hit the Store